The Best Places in Central Park to Visit

-The iconic Central Park spans 843 acres and is filled with nature, wildlife, and fun activities that entertain tourists and locals alike.
+The iconic Central Park in New York City is not just huge, but is also filled with nature, wildlife, and fun activities that entertain tourists and locals alike.
 The park remains one of the city's top tourist attractions, but it also serves as a playground for city residents who enjoy long runs, peaceful walks, and a touch of nature in the heart of the city.
-Below are just a few of the many places to explore and things to see in Central Park.
+Below are just a few of the many places in Central Park to visit and thing to do in Central Park for everyone from kids to adults to tourists to locals.

 One of many quaint bridges in Central Park, this one offers great views, nice pictures, or a romantic spot for a couple.